dlzinck/Homework_CodeRefractor/README.md

 # Homework_CodeRefractor

-Create a proper consise title
+Created a proper consise title

 Generally tried to clean code to be simple and readable with proper html structure that was logical